-To formally quote the definition of split testing, it is the method of conducting controlled, randomized experiments with the core objective of improving a website metric.
-These could be overall business conversions, click-through-rates, number of purchases, form completions, and more.
+Split testing is, therefore, the method of conducting controlled, randomized experiments with the core objective of improving a website metric.
+These could be overall business conversions, click-through rates, number of purchases, form completions, and more.

-Let’s get in-depth to fully understand the scope and concept of split testing, its scope, how you can start implementing it, and tools that aid you in the process.
+Let’s get in-depth to fully understand the concept of split testing, its scope, how you can start implementing it, and tools that aid you in the process.

 The objective of split testing is to identify how a change to a web page, advertising campaign, or email will increase or decrease the chances of an outcome.
 For instance, let’s say you’re the owner of an online homemade chocolate venture.
 Your monthly website traffic is 50,000 visitors.
 As a marketing-savvy owner, the hypothesis you want to test is that customers are more likely to make a purchase when enticed with additional discounts or deals on all products, despite your brand being a renowned name in the market.
 To get certainty, you plan to run a split test.

 You create a new version of your homepage banner, mentioning additional discounts that all visitors can avail on all products.
-While the original homepage banner simply illustrates new products introduced in the current month with regular launch offers.
+The original homepage banner simply illustrates new products introduced in the current month with regular launch offers.

 You float the test and make each version visible to equal traffic.
 50% of the visitors see the old version (control), and 50% see the new version (variation).
 Running the test for a couple of weeks, you witness that your hypothesis was correct.
 People who saw the variation version of your test bought more chocolates from your website than those who saw your test’s control version.

 The outcome?
 Split testing provides definitive conclusions about specific elements of your web page.
 It offers the swiftest way to find whether or not your planned business strategies or campaigns will showcase a positive result and help move the needle upward.
-Additionally, split testing also helps save time, money, and efforts and gives results in a shorter timespan.
+Additionally, split testing also helps save time, money, and effort and gives results in a shorter timespan.
 You can see this for yourself by taking a 30-day all-inclusive free trial with VWO.